Felix Rosenqvist: Arrow McLaren (2020–2023)

-On 13 October 2020 it was announced Rosenqvist would leave the team and join Arrow McLaren SP in 2021, replacing Oliver Askew in the organization's No. 7 entry.
+On 13 October 2020, it was announced Rosenqvist would leave CGR and join Arrow McLaren SP in 2021, replacing Oliver Askew in the organization's No. 7 entry.

-On 12 June 2021, at the first of the Chevrolet Detroit Grand Prix weekend doubleheader, Rosenqvist suffered a significant crash on lap 28 as his No. 7 Arrow McLaren car experienced a stuck throttle and as a result, his car crashed hard into the wall.
-He did not suffer any life-threatening injuries but was taken to a downtown Detroit hospital for further evaluation.
-Rosenqvist was released the following day from the hospital but was not cleared to participate in the second Detroit race nor the following round at Road America a week later.
-He was replaced in said races by Oliver Askew and Kevin Magnussen respectively, with Magnussen making his IndyCar debut.
+On 12 June 2021, in the first race at the Chevrolet Detroit Grand Prix weekend doubleheader, Rosenqvist suffered a significant crash on lap 28 as his car experienced a stuck throttle, and as a result, his car crashed hard into the wall.
+He did not suffer any life-threatening injuries, but was taken to a downtown Detroit hospital for further evaluation.
+Rosenqvist was released the following day from the hospital, but was not cleared to participate in the second Detroit race nor the following race a week later at Road America.
+He was replaced in those races by Oliver Askew and Kevin Magnussen, with Magnussen making his IndyCar debut.